devopscenter/dcBootstrap/README.md

 developers.
 Then, all that needs to be done by other developers, is to have access to the directory that has the RUN-ME-FIRST.sh script and execute it.

-    NOTE: The developers other than the first one will have their AWS keys created for them.
-     These keys will be put alongside any other keys in the .aws/config and .aws/credentials associated with the customer name that is given when RUN-ME-FIRST.sh is executed.

 - One of the tasks is to create a set of key/value pairs that can be used when RUN-ME-FIRST.sh is executed.

     - check the guidelines for you cloud provider on how to make authentication keys